 This study shows how halal dining is used as an analytical tool to observe religious tolerance between Muslims and non-Muslims in urban spaces.
 We delve into the experience of Muslims and non-Muslims to ensure that we understand the views and experiences from the two sides of the coin.
 From the findings above, we discover that the level of religious tolerance between Muslims and non-Muslims is about the same.
 Both are in the category of a high level of tolerance.
 This data reflects the context of urban young respondents who are exposed to multiculturalism in the urban spaces in Malaysia.
-We find similar positive interactions and socialization that transcend ethnic boundaries and social status in "mamak" (Indian Muslims) restaurant dining, as described by Olmedo and Shamsul (2015).
-Both studies show that socialization and interaction could be observed and analysed effectively through the dining platform due to immense interaction, social negotiation, and socialization taking place during commensality.
+We find similar positive interactions and socialisation that transcend ethnic boundaries and social status in mamak (Indian Muslim) restaurant dining, as described by Olmedo and Shamsul (2015).
+Both studies show that socialisation and interaction could be observed and analysed effectively through the dining platform due to immense interaction, social negotiation and socialisation taking place during commensality.

 Religious tolerance, indeed, is inseparable from the essence of social interaction.
-In this study, we define social interaction as the ways people act with others and react to how they act (Barkan and Steven 2011).
+In this study, we define social interaction as the ways people act with others and react to how they act (Barkan 2011).
 It also revolves around the frequency (Elster 1989) and the quality of interaction among social groups.
-Good communication, interaction, and tolerance are essential in managing different beliefs, particularly in the context of commensality.
-We note an important point that the young generation in our study, both Muslims or non-Muslims, acknowledge that halal was not an obstacle to establish interreligious relationships and socialization.
+Good communication, interaction and tolerance are essential in managing different beliefs, particularly in the context of commensality.
+The authors note an important point that the young generation in this study, both Muslims or non-Muslims, acknowledge that halal was not an obstacle to establish interreligious relationships and socialisation.
 However, in the social interaction process, some actors might be offended due to the way they tolerate the differences.
-It is important to acknowledge that the difference in dining could be handled with religious tolerance and openness.
-Muslims and non-Muslims should be allowed to maintain their preferred dining practices without offending each other's practices, particularly in their interaction in multi-religious society (Aiedah et al. 2019).
+It is important to acknowledge: that the difference in dining could be handled with religious tolerance and openness.
+Muslims and non-Muslims should be allowed to maintain their preferred dining practices without offending each other's practices, particularly in their interaction in multireligious society (Aiedah, Ros Aiza and Adrian 2019).

-Commensality as a window into religious tolerance: Unpacking the experiences
+Commensality as a Window into Religious Tolerance: Unpacking the Experiences

-Even though previous studies concentrated on obstacles to religious tolerance such as superstition, ethnocentrism, misunderstanding, and differences in religious belief (Newman 1978), we prefer to focus on unfolding the elements that shape religious tolerance.
-Based on the interview with 25 informants, we have identified the five most important dimensions of religious tolerance that emerged from our informants' experiences in halal dining, which are: comfortability, respect, inclusion, acceptance, and understanding, as illustrated in the following diagram:
+Even though previous studies concentrated on obstacles to religious tolerance such as superstition, ethnocentrism, misunderstanding and differences in religious belief (Newman 1978), this study prefers to focus on unfolding the elements that shape religious tolerance.
+Based on interviews with 25 informants, the five most important dimensions of religious tolerance that emerged from informants' experiences in halal dining have been identified, which are: comfortability, respect, inclusion, acceptance, and understanding, as illustrated in Figure 1.